Mortgage Requirements 2026: What You Need to Qualify

 How much mortgage can I afford if I make $70,000?

-If you’re making $70,000, you can typically afford a 30-year fixed-rate mortgage between $250,000 and $325,000.
-This assumes a debt-to-income (DTI) of around 43%, a 6% interest rate, and at least a 5% down payment.
+If you're making $70,000, you can typically afford a 30-year fixed-rate mortgage between $250,000 and $325,000.
+This assumes a debt-to-income (DTI) ratio of around 43%, a 6% interest rate, and a 5% down payment.
 Always talk to a loan officer to get a clear picture of how much mortgage you can afford.

 What will stop me from getting a mortgage?